Today, you’re going to discover the best day trips from Dublin.

 By Car: Takes around 30 minutes to drive.

 By Cab: expect to pay at least 30 Euros.

-Built in the 1800s this ineffable abbey is surrounded by Victorian gardens, towering mountains, and verdant woods.
+Built-in the 1800s Victorian gardens surround this ineffable abbey, with towering mountains, and verdant woods.
 Every inch of the estate and buildings are elegantly designed.
 And the entire area is breathtaking.

-Today Kylemore Abbey is actually revered as a holy place and has become the home of Benedictine Nuns.
+Today, Kylemore Abbey is revered as a holy place and has become the home of Benedictine Nuns.

-While Kylemore Abbey’s something special it might not be the day trip from Dublin for you.
-Mainly because of the distance; located in Connemara, Kylemore makes for a long day of driving from Dublin.
+While Kylemore Abbey’s something special, it might not be the day trip from Dublin for you.
+Mainly because of the distance; in Connemara, Kylemore makes for a long day of driving from Dublin.
 But it’s possible if this is one site you can’t miss.

 GETTING FROM DUBLIN TO KYLEMORE

 176 miles from Dublin.

 Transportation: 3 hours and 40 minutes by car.